rhardih/bad/README.md

 [**pita**](https://www.urbandictionary.com/define.php?term=pita).
 More often than not, you'll need architecture specific versions of dependent libraries in order to succeed and you'll quickly find yourself cross compiling those dependencies, as well as the their dependencies, and so on and so forth.

-Down the rabbit hole we go.
+It's turtles all the way down.

-Sometimes it would be nice to just have a sure-fire way of getting a hold of that elusive library, without having to get into different toolchains, build systems etc. etc.
+Wouldn't it be nice to just be able to `make` that library you need, without having to get into different toolchains, build systems etc. etc.

 That is what this project aims to accomplish.
 By using [**docker**](https://www.docker.com), it's possible to lock down a specific enviroment with just the right dependencies met, in order to successfully build a specific native library for the architecture of your choice.

-The assumption is, if it builds *once*, it will *always* build.
+That's the beauty of an immutable build system.
+If it builds *once*, it will *always* build!

 ## Naming convention